WHEN SLY WAS FLY!

 A friend attended the late show, and said it was fantastic.
 Sly was on stage for over an hour, and it was incredible.
 It’s hit or miss, just like always – Sly is still fly, but only when he wants to be!

 © Madeline Bocaro 2007.
-No part of these written materials amay be copied, photocopied, reproduced, translated or reduced to any electronic medium or machine-readable form, in whole or in part, without prior written consent .
-Any other reproduction in any form without permission is prohibited.
-All materials contained on this site are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without prior written permission of Madeline Bocaro.
+No part of this text may be copied, photocopied, reproduced, translated or reduced to any electronic medium in whole or in part, without prior written consent.
+Reproduction in any form without permission is prohibited.
+All materials contained on this site are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without written permission from Madeline Bocaro.